Track mileage automatically

 Anyone can use the actual expense method as long as they keep track of all of their expenses for their actual expense method vehicle.
 This means tracking all of the expenses, such as those listed above, and keeping good records of these expenses.
 Be sure to keep all of your receipts and any other records of your expenses.
 You must be able to substantiate any expenses.
 Also, keep your records for three years in case you are audited.

-If you do decide you want to use the actual expense method, it is a good idea to consider your situation carefully before using it the first year you claim a tax deduction for a vehicle’s expenses.
+If you decide to use the actual expense method, consider your situation carefully before using it the first year you claim a tax deduction for a vehicle’s expenses.

 The reason for taking extra care in the first year is that if you use the actual expense method for the first year, you will not be allowed to use the standard mileage deduction in future years.
 Whereas, if you use the standard mileage deduction method in the first year, you will be allowed to change to the actual expense method in future years as long as you have not fully depreciated the vehicle.